Allen Harvey Woodward: Early life

 Woodward was born in Wheeling, West Virginia, on September 16, 1876, to Joseph Hersey Woodward and Martha Burt Metcalfe Woodward.
 In 1881, his father and uncle founded the Woodward Iron Company, based in Bessemer, Alabama.
 He attended the University of the South from 1892 to 1895, where he was a catcher for the school's baseball team.
 His father made him leave the school when his grades began to fall due to his focus on baseball.
-Woodward then attended the Massachusetts Institute of Technology from 1896 to 1899, where he earned a degree in mining engineering.
+Woodward attended the Massachusetts Institute of Technology from 1896 to 1899, where he earned a degree in mining engineering.
 He also gained much business training by working with his father at the Woodward Iron Company.

 Career

 Woodward served in practically every capacity connected with Woodward Iron Company.
 Woodward became general superintendent of the company in 1899, and president in 1918 (one year after his father's death).
 During the Atlanta, Birmingham and Atlantic Railway strike in 1921, to show that he had not forgotten his early training, he ran a locomotive on the company's rail for several days.
 His was the first train that moved over the entire line after the strike was declared.
 During World War I, Woodward Iron Company was important to the war effort, shipping thousands of tons of materials to the allies.
 During the war, Woodward served on the Pig Iron, Iron Ore, and Lake Transportation subcommittee of the War Industries Board.

-Woodward also served as chairman of the board of the Woodward Iron Company, as vice-chairman of Wheeling Steel Corporation (Wheeling, West Virginia); and as the director of the Wheeling Steel & Iron Company (Wheeling, West Virginia); the Whitaker-Glessner Company (Wheeling, West Virginia); the LaBelle Iron Works (Steubenville, Ohio); the First National Bank (Birmingham, Alabama); the Seaboard Air Line Railway; and the Atlanta, Birmingham and Atlantic Railway.
+Woodward also served as chairman of the board of the Woodward Iron Company; vice-chairman of Wheeling Steel Corporation (Wheeling, West Virginia); and director of the Wheeling Steel & Iron Company (Wheeling, West Virginia); Whitaker-Glessner Company (Wheeling, West Virginia); LaBelle Iron Works (Steubenville, Ohio); First National Bank (Birmingham, Alabama); Seaboard Air Line Railway; and Atlanta, Birmingham and Atlantic Railway.